When you sign up for Local Services Ads, you’ll be asked to set up a billing account that you can use to pay for your ads.

 Let’s say that the initial payment threshold in your country is $50.

-Suppose that your account has incurred $75 of charges.
-This means that your payment method will be charged and the $50 payment threshold will be raised to $200.
+Suppose your account has incurred $75 of charges.
+In this case, your payment method will be charged and the $50 payment threshold will be raised to $200.

 If your account balance reaches $200 before 30 days have passed, you’ll be charged again and then the threshold will rise to $350.